pkro/Java-Masterclass/readme.md

       System.out.println(supplier.getAsInt());
     }

-To use parameters, use the `Function` interface with generics, indicating the parameter type and the return type separated by comma:
+To use parameters, use the `Function` interface with generics, indicating the parameter type and the return type separated by comma.
+Functions must be called with apply `fname.apply(argument)` and not like a method `fname(argument)`

     // get the last name of employee by questionable means Function<Employee, String> getLastName =